makeevolution/blogging2/README.md

 - Each element in the web form is a field of the web form class, where the field equals an object inherited from ```wtforms```
 - Use ```validators``` to validate the inputs.
 See hello.py for more examples

+- The last request to the index method can be a POST request
+- This can be problematic, since if the user refreshes the page after the POST request is sent (i.e. pressing submit button), the page will ask for confirmation to re-sent the form, which causes duplicate form submission
+- Duplicate form submission is not desired
+- So it is good practice to do a <b>redirection</b>, by using the redirect function to make a get request instead.
+- ```name``` is stored in ```session```, because as soon as the redirect is done the form data is destroyed.